 United States

-Click here to see child entertainment laws per state.
+Review the Department of Labor's child entertainment laws per state.

 United Kingdom